awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-premise.md

    The agent package is downloaded, and the next steps are to configure and start it\.

-## \(Installing on an On\-Premises Server\) Specify IAM Credentials and AWS Region<a name="install-CloudWatch-Agent-iam_user-SSM-onprem"></a>
+## \(Installing on an on\-premises server\) Specify IAM credentials and AWS Region<a name="install-CloudWatch-Agent-iam_user-SSM-onprem"></a>

 To enable the CloudWatch agent to send data from an on\-premises server, you must specify the access key and secret key of the IAM user that you created earlier\.
-For more information about creating this user, see [Create IAM Roles and Users for Use with the CloudWatch Agent](create-iam-roles-for-cloudwatch-agent.md)\.
+For more information about creating this user, see [Create IAM roles and users for use with the CloudWatch agent](create-iam-roles-for-cloudwatch-agent.md)\.

 You also must specify the AWS Region to send the metrics to, using the `region` field\.